 Open to outstanding Five College students.
 Current juniors at UMass Amherst or Amherst, Hampshire, Mount Holyoke, or Smith colleges are invited to apply.

-The 4+1 MPP program allows students to double-count seven credits from their undergraduate year and to transfer in five additional graduate credits taken while they are undergraduates, for a total of twelve credits that can be taken as undergraduates and applied to the MPP.
+The 4+1 MPP program allows students to double-count twelve credits taken during their undergraduate year that can be applied to the MPP.